alexkasema/alx-backend-python/0x00-python_variable_annotations/README.md

 school, a string with a value of “Holberton”
 ## 5-sum_list.py
 A type-annotated function sum_list which takes a list input_list of floats as argument and returns their sum as a float.
+## 6-sum_mixed_list.py
+Write a type-annotated function sum_mixed_list which takes a list mxd_lst of integers and floats and returns their sum as a float.